Excel VBA to Calculate Active Sheet (6 Practical Applications)

 An overview image of VBA Calculate Active Sheet

-As you can observe in the above image, we imputed a value in cell B2 and inserted a formula in the C2 cell.
-Using the ActiveSheet.Calculate method, we obtain the outcomes 10 and 20 in the B2 and C2 cells respectively.
+In the above image, we input a value in cell B2 and inserted a formula in cell C2.
+Using the ActiveSheet.Calculate method, we obtain the outcomes 10 and 20 in cells B2 and C2 respectively.

 What Is VBA Calculate Active Sheet?

-The Calculate method in VBA (Visual Basic for Applications) is used to recalculate formulae in a worksheet or a particular range of cells.
-All the formulae on the active worksheet are calculated using formulae on the active worksheet are calculated when you use the ActiveSheet object’s Calculate function.
+The Calculate method in VBA (Visual Basic for Applications) is used to recalculate formulas in a worksheet or a particular range of cells.
+All the formulas in the active worksheet are calculated when applying the ActiveSheet object’s Calculate function.

 Code